RooHoo33/target-product-service/README.md

 # Product Service
 Service to return product info and pricing.
-Stores product pricing in service database and ingrates with product api.
+Stores product pricing in service database and integrates with product api.

 ## Running Locally
 To run the service locally: `./gradlew bootRun`